hatchardm/bulldog/CONTRIBUTING.md

 - Run `./scripts/dev test` before submitting a PR.
 - Kernel tests should be deterministic and reproducible.
+- Tests should pass under QEMU; hardware validation is optional but encouraged if APIC support is available.
 - For experimental features, mark tests clearly and isolate them in separate modules.

 ---